Mel Brooks: 1949–1959: Early work and breakthrough

+1958–1969: Rise to prominence

 Brooks and co-writer Reiner had become close friends and began to casually improvise comedy routines when they were not working.
-In October 1959, for a Random House book launch of Moss Hart's autobiography, Act One, at Mamma Leone’s, Mel Tolkin (standing in for Carl Reiner) and Mel Brooks performed, and it was later recalled by Kenneth Tynan.
+In October 1959, for a Random House book launch of Moss Hart's autobiography, Act One, at Mamma Leone's, Mel Tolkin (standing in for Carl Reiner) and Mel Brooks performed, and it was later recalled by Kenneth Tynan.
 Reiner played the straight-man interviewer and set Brooks up as anything from a Tibetan monk to an astronaut.
 As Reiner explained: "In the evening, we'd go to a party and I'd pick a character for him to play.
 I never told him what it was going to be."

 On one of these occasions, Reiner's suggestion concerned a 2000-year-old man who had witnessed the crucifixion of Jesus Christ (who "came in the store but never bought anything"), had been married several hundred times and had "over forty-two thousand children, and not one comes to visit me".
 At first Brooks and Reiner only performed the routine for friends but, by the late 1950s, it gained a reputation in New York City.
 Kenneth Tynan saw the comedy duo perform at a party in 1959 and wrote that Brooks "was the most original comic improvisor I had ever seen".

 In 1960, Brooks, without his family, moved from New York to Hollywood, returning in 1961.
 He and Reiner began performing the "2000 Year Old Man" act on The Steve Allen Show.
 Their performances led to the release of the comedy album 2000 Years with Carl Reiner and Mel Brooks that sold over a million copies in 1961.
 They eventually expanded their routine with two more albums in 1961 and 1962, a revival in 1973, a 1975 animated TV special, and a reunion album in 1998.

 At one point, when Brooks had financial and career struggles, the record sales from the 2000 Year Old Man were his chief source of income.
 Brooks adapted the 2000 Year Old Man character to create the 2500-Year-Old Brewmaster for Ballantine Beer in the 1960s.
 Interviewed by Dick Cavett in a series of ads, the Brewmaster (in a German accent, as opposed to the 2000 Year Old Man's Yiddish accent) said he was inside the original Trojan horse and "could've used a six-pack of fresh air".